javierchavez/transfuse-test/README.md

 }
 ```

 The caveat is that values in the Gradle build will be ignored.
+Well, any place-holders defined in gradle and used in manifest will be ignored.

 ```gradle
 defaultConfig {